 “This September marked Nonna Randazzo’s 15th year in St. Tammany.
 And we’re so happy with the support this community has shown us and our ability to give that support right back,” says Joel Randazzo Forjet, daughter of founding Randazzo brother, Lawrence.
 “We’re also excited to unveil a new and special king cake flavor that we’ve created and named especially for St. Tammany.
 It’s the best way we know how to show our appreciation for everyone who welcomed us and continues to help us expand in size and offerings.”

 New St. Tammany King Cake Flavor Unveiled

-The name and flavor of the new confection are under wraps until the unveiling on September 17, when dignitaries and media get a first look and taste.
-At 3 pm, anniversary cake will be given to the public at the bakery’s Covington location.
-The anniversary celebration also includes month-long events centering around community and charitable endeavors.
+The name and flavor of the new confection are under wraps until the unveiling (date to be announced soon), when dignitaries and media get a first look and taste and anniversary cake will be given to the public at the bakery’s Covington location.
+The anniversary celebration will also include events centering around community and charitable endeavors.
 Joel and husband Felix, the head baker, along with their children and families – all involved in the business – will present Miracle League Northshore with a generous contribution, as they have for the past several years.
-The funds support a special field and facilities at Coquille Parks that help children of all abilities play sports.
-Also, the month’s proceeds from cookie sales will benefit the Tunnel of Towers Foundation Fallen First Responders Home Program, of which the family of Police Captain Vincent Liberto was a beneficiary.
+The funds support a special field and facilities at Coquille Parks that help children of all abilities to play sports.
+Also, the proceeds from September cookie sales went to benefit the Tunnel of Towers Foundation Fallen First Responders Home Program, of which the family of Police Captain Vincent Liberto was a beneficiary.

 For more information about all that Nonna Randazzo’s has to offer, visit nonnarandazzos.com.